Microservice Pipelines – A Disruption in CI/CD

 DeployHub Blast Radius Maps

 New supporting tools will be required to build your microservice pipeline.
+The introduction of Event-based CI/CD pipeline management and a unified microservice catalog for collecting data will be essential.
 An update to the orchestration engine itself may also be in order.
-The introduction of Event-based CI/CD pipeline management and the use of a unified microservice catalog for collecting data will be essential.

-The microservice catalog will restore the insights delivered by the monolithic build system plus microservice inventory.
+A microservice catalog will restore insights delivered by the monolithic build system, plus microservice inventory.
 The catalog will store:

 - software supply chain